 Any protest made must be made within 10 minutes of weigh-in.

 No alcoholic beverages allowed in boat during tournament hours.

-other method is prohibited, except in the event of an emergency.
-Violation of
+method is prohibited, except in the event of an emergency.
+Violation of this

 Tournament director decisions are final.